devm18426/ghidra_load_objc_headers/README.md

 When pointers to unknown types are encountered they are inserted as `void *` with comments documenting their original type.

+When [Blocks](https://www.cocoawithlove.com/2009/10/how-blocks-are-implemented-and.html) are encountered they are inserted with type `Block_literal *`, where `Block_literal` is an empty struct.

 The parsed data is inserted over a bridge implemented with [`ghidra-bridge`](https://github.com/justfoxing/ghidra_bridge) so it may be run in any Python 3 interpreter, however requires the Python 2 server be running within Ghidra.

 ## Usage